smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restxml-protocol.rst

     * - ``blob``
       - ``application/octet-stream``
     * - ``document``
       - Undefined.
-Document shapes are not recommended for use in XML based protocols.
+Document shapes are not supported in this protocol.
     * - ``structure``
       - ``application/xml``
     * - ``union``